 From my Brooklyn apartment in New York City, I watch Gov. Andrew Cuomo share the daily Covid-19 death toll with the nation.
 I watch his broadcast every day, around 11 a.m.

-And with that, I’ve spent the last three weeks wondering why I can’t stop watching these broadcasts: Is it the data dumps?
-The descent into dadaist strings of fatherly adages that reliably occur at the 25-minute mark?
-Do I just find his Italian American mean-guy combination of stern chides and emotional outbursts familiarly reassuring?
+I’ve spent the last three weeks wondering why I can’t stop watching these broadcasts: Is it the data dumps?
+The descent into dadaist strings of disturbing fatherly adages that reliably occur at the 25-minute mark?
+Do I just find his Italian-American mean-guy combination of stern chides and emotional outbursts reassuring because of my own upbringing?
 Is it just the ritual of it all?

 Pandemics aside, there arguably isn’t more news to report, just more opportunities to do so — 24-hour news networks, mobile push notifications, and the endless window into the world that our phones provide — they all contribute to the deluge and to the anxiety that comes with it.

 Information is a battlefield and the prize is your sanity

 In a 2010 New York Times article, author Chuck Klosterman compares the modern digital information flood to a zombie hoard.
 “When we think critically about monsters, we tend to classify them as personifications of what we fear […] zombie killing is philosophically…